dmbaturin/iproute2-cheatsheet/site/index.md

 `delete`, `change`, `replace`, and all other route actions work with any table too.

-`ip route ... table main` or `ip route ... table 254` have an exact same effect as commands without a table part.
+`ip route ... table main` or `ip route ... table 254` have the exact same effect as commands without a table part.

 <h3 id="ip-route-show-table">View policy routes</h3>